Helping You Seek Justice

 If you want to explore your options for resolving a landlord-tenant dispute, consider contacting an experienced attorney to review your unique case.
 Our landlord-tenant dispute attorneys in Lafayette, Louisiana, are committed to working vigorously to protect our clients through alternative dispute resolution methods or litigation.

 Landlord-Tenant Disputes Attorneys in Lafayette, Louisiana

 If you cannot resolve a dispute with your landlord or tenant, rely on comprehensive legal guidance from a knowledgeable attorney.
-Our landlord-tenant dispute attorneys at J. Clay LeJeune, Attorney at Law, LLC, proudly serve landlords and tenants in Lafayette, Louisiana, and neighboring areas.
+Our landlord-tenant dispute attorneys at LeJeune & Associates, proudly serve landlords and tenants in Lafayette, Louisiana, and neighboring areas.
 Schedule a consultation today to discuss your situation and understand your options for resolving a landlord-tenant dispute.